Vedderheia

-Vedderheia is a village in Kristiansand municipality in Agder county, Norway.
+Vedderheia is a village in Kristiansand Municipality in Agder county, Norway.
 The village is located about 1 km north of the village of Lunde.
 The area is entirely a residential community with most people working in the nearby villages of Lunde, Høllen, and Tangvall.

-Since 2003, Vedderheia has been considered a part of the greater Søgne urban area, so separate population statistics are no longer calculated.
+The 0.1 km2 village had a population (2002) of and a population density of 3450 PD/km2.
+Since 2002, Vedderheia has been considered a part of the greater Søgne urban area, so the population and area data for this village area has not been separately tracked by Statistics Norway since that time.